Salisbury-University/noaa-map/README.md

 </div>

 ## About BathMap
 BathMap is a bathymetic mapping API.
 We combine NOAA's bathymatric data with our technical skills to offer a developer friendly API that will allow you to integrate with NOAA's latest bathmetric data.
 We also provide a data viewer built using our API for users who'd like look at the maps.
-We can be found at https://bathmap.net/.
+A demo can be found [here](https://youtu.be/WO5FVq01dok).

 - Up to date information
 - Open source